FreeBeerGames/Solobot/Docs/Normal Mapping/nvidia_normal_mapping.md

 ## So Why Should I Care?

-Instead of using incredibly complex geometry for modeling the surface of a textured object such as a carpeted rug, usually a technique called **normal mapping** is applied in order to mitigate the above problems.
-For my side-scroller demo Solobot created in Unity we found a scratched up metallic looking texture for our platforms and crates.
+Instead of using incredibly complex geometry for modeling the surface of a textured object such as a carpeted rug, usually a technique called normal mapping is applied in order to mitigate the above problems.
+For my sidescroller demo Solobot created in Unity we found a scratched up metallic looking texture for our platforms and crates.
 We thought it looked good so we used it for our main platform texture.
 Here is what it looked like before applying a normal map:

 #### Before Applying Normal Mapping To Crate